Contributors Dropdown icon

 3. Review the performance of previous campaigns for success insights

-Once you know all the goals and expectations, the next step is to closely watch out for past performance and use data to guide your planning.
+Once you know all the goals and expectations, the next step is to closely watch your marketing campaigns' past performance and use data to guide your planning.

 Discover and learn more about what digital marketing tactics and strategies have been tried, what’s been skipped, and the results thereof.
 This helps budget where there’s the maximum scope of contributing positively to the bottom line.